Why Norway Could Be A Good Choice For Immigration

 Signed application with the above mentioned documents should be handed personally at the appropriate embassy/consulate or its representative in your home country.
 For more information please visit: schengenvisainfo.com

 Foreigners have to apply for residence permit for living and working in Norway, Nordic country citizens are excluded from this process.
 Immigration to Norway is possible easily and is accepted lawfully are employment, education, protection and family reunification.
 You must find a job then what residence permit you will apply for depends on the competence and your work type you want to do in Norway.

-As you know, Norway is an EEA member state & immigration for European Union national is easy to move in.
+As you know, Norway is an EEA member state and immigration for European Union national is easy to move in.
 That means Norway is also bounded by the equal freedom of movement regulations as European Union countries.

 Citizens from outside countries must have a permanent job offer first to get a residence permit.
 Usually permit is available for job seekers in Norway but with some restrictions.
 Most skilled worker can easily get permit.
 People who have completed their higher education and using their qualification in the job will also get the permit.
 For more information please visit: lifeinnorway.net

 North Germanic Ethnic Group Native to Norway is called Norwegian.
 They share a common culture and speak the Norwegian language.
 Most of Norwegian people follow Christianity.
 Norwegians are friendly and polite.
 Helping others is considered in Norway.
 They don’t bother other people and don’t ask for help unless they really need it.